buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Types/IfcTaskDurationEnum.md

 # IfcTaskDurationEnum

-_IfcTaskDurationEnum_ identifies how a time duration is measured.
+_IfcTaskDurationEnum_ identifies how a time duration is measured.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.